tientrandinh/Revisiting-Reverse-Distillation/README.md

 <!-- ## Abastract -->

-The paper proposes the **RD++** approach for anomaly detection by enriching feature compactness and suppressing anomalous signals through a multi-task learning design.
+&nbsp;&nbsp;&nbsp;&nbsp;The paper proposes the **RD++** approach for anomaly detection by enriching feature compactness and suppressing anomalous signals through a multi-task learning design.
 For the feature compactness task, RD++ introduces the self-supervised optimal transport method.
 For the anomalous signal suppression task, RD++ simulates pseudo-abnormal samples with simplex noise and minimizes the reconstruction loss.
-RD++ achieves a **new state-of-the-art benchmark** on the challenging MVTec dataset for both anomaly detection and localization. **More importantly**, when compared to recent SOTA methods, RD++ runs **6.x times faster than PatchCore** and **2.x times faster than CFA**, while introducing a negligible latency compared to RD.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;RD++ achieves a **new state-of-the-art benchmark** on the challenging MVTec dataset for both anomaly detection and localization. **More importantly**, when compared to recent SOTA methods, RD++ runs **6.x times faster than PatchCore** and **2.x times faster than CFA**, while introducing a negligible latency compared to RD.

 <div align="center">